NAEP-AS-Challenge/reading-prediction/readme.md

 training data, features, or models.
 Respondents will use this information to create a predictive model of human scores that is applied to a set of "test" responses for which scores are not provided.
-The predicted scores will be submitted as part of the response.
+The predicted scores will be submitted as part of the participants' responses.

 If your scoring engine links to an external routine or program that maps semantic space or determines other linguistic features, you are